MetaMask/metamask-extension/README.md

 If you have problems debugging, try connecting to the IRC channel `#webextensions` on `irc.mozilla.org`.

+For longer questions, use the StackOverfow tag `firefox-addons`.

 ### Developing on UI Only

 You can run `npm run ui`, and your browser should open a live-reloading demo version of the plugin UI.